HaydenRMann/UNIS_AGF212_KBand_RemoteSensing_2026/README.md

 ## Initial Radar Processing
 - *ConfigClasses.py<sup> I</sup>*: specifies system parameters
-- *200_measurements_BW2500.py*: script to operate the radar and conduct exactly 200 measurements in the field, saving data to "data.pkl"-file, files will be stored in a folder named after date and a continuously increasing counter for each measurement: "dd_mm_yyyy_counter"
+- *200_measurements_BW2500.py*: script to operate the radar and conduct exactly 200 measurements in the field, saving data to "data.pkl"-file.
+Files will be stored according to the file structure in the "storage"-folder.
 - *200_plot_radar*: creates simple plots (radargram, final range profile of every channel) to check whether collected data makes sense
 - *check_code.py*: checks to see if the original radar code is working
 - *continuous_measurements_BW2500.py*: like "200_measurements_BW2500.py", but measurement number is not limited by 200 and operation has to be terminated by a user input